ibexa/documentation-developer/docs/multisite/site_factory/site_factory_configuration.md

 Now, you can see the path to the new site's parent Location under design selection.
 If you have sufficient permissions, you can change the defined Location during site creation.
-If the parent Location is not defined, you have to choose it from Universal Discovery Widget.
+If the parent Location isn't defined, you have to choose it from Universal Discovery Widget.

 ## Site skeletons